eelstork/Kabuki/README.md

 ## What?

 A sample Unity project created to demonstrate simple actions (push, grab, tell, ...) using behavior trees (BT).
+The idea is to provide a concise foundation for learning about BT and Active Logic; sample project to build from.

 ## Prerequisites